michaelzhang917/CarND-P4-Advanced-Lane-Lines/writeup.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I implenmented the steps introduced in the class (i.e., Section 33.
+Then I implenmented the steps (in lines 169 through 278 in the file `myPipeline.py`) introduced in the class (i.e., Section 33.
 Finding the Lines in Lesson 18) to find lane lines.
 It first used the histogram and window slidinng to identify lane-line pixels and then fitted lane lines with a 2nd order polynomial.
 The results like this:

 ![alt text][image5]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in lines 10 through 47 in my code in `lane.py` which implenments the technique introducetd in Section 35.
+Mearuesing Curvature of Lesson 18).
+It essentially used the formula for the radius of curature in the pixel space and the then transfer it to the real world space.
+We then used the polynomials of the left and right lanes to calculate the position of the vehicle with respect to center (see lines 87 through 92 in `lane.py`.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.